fbpx

 1. Clean Your Pool

-If you have any symptoms of algae, use an algae brush and be especially thorough.
+If you have any symptoms of algae, use an algae brush (concrete pools only) and be especially thorough.
 This breaks up the algae so it can be vacuumed up.
-It also disturbs any blooms so they’re more susceptible to the treatment chemicals you’ll be adding.
+It also disturbs any blooms, so they’re more susceptible to the treatment chemicals you’ll be adding.

 2. Test the Water

-After vacuuming, you can either test the pool water yourself with a test kit, or take a water sample to your local pool store if you want a super-accurate reading.
+You can test the pool water yourself with a test strip or test kit, or you can take a water sample to your local pool store.

-It’s important that the levels (pH, alkalinity, etc.) are properly balanced as this will help protect the pool from corrosion and scale build-up that can occur while it’s closed.
+The levels (pH, alkalinity, etc.) must be properly balanced, as this will help protect the pool from corrosion and scale build-up that can occur while it’s closed.
+Here are the proper chemistry levels before you close:

 If you click this link and make a purchase, we earn a commission at no additional cost to you.